balancer/docs-v3/docs/concepts/pools/CustomPool.md

 ```
 The Swap parameters definition can be found [here](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IBasePool.sol#L59-L67).

+- Action: on balances section applies to all of the functions not only to swaps so it should be incorporated there
+- Action: should be added as a section in the Vault.

 :::info on balances
 Before the Vault passes the pool's balances to the pool contract it scales them to 18 decimals and multiplies by the rate, if a rate provider was supplied during construction.
 A more detailed explanation on rate providers is [here](https://docs.balancer.fi/reference/contracts/rate-providers.html#yield-fees-for-weightedpools).
 :::

+- Action: Wording on fees needs to be improved.

 :::info on fees.
 Fees are computed at the Vault level.
 Meaning as a pool developer you do not need to think about: